 Two types of bacteria are the main culprits: staphylococcus (staph) and streptococcus (strep).
 Gentle washing with a bactericidal cleanser can help prevent local spread and reoccurrence, but antibiotics are the mainstay of therapy.

 Topical antibiotic ointments are very effective for staph impetigo (which is more commonly seen around the nose and on the trunk or arms).
 Bactroban (Mupirocin) ointment is the most effective topical antibiotic, but failures and relapses are more common.
 Bacteria live under the yellow-brown scabs.
 If these are present, they must be removed in order for a topical antibiotic to work.
 Soaking in warm water with a liquid antibacterial soap is usually effective in removing them, but gentle rubbing is sometimes necessary.
-Older children who suffer from frequent cases of impetigo may benefit from once a week baths in a tub filled with water and ¼ cup bleach.
+Older children who suffer from frequent cases may benefit from once a week baths in a tub filled with water and ¼ cup bleach.
 This reduces the amount of bacteria on the skin and may prevent recurrences.

 Oral antibiotics are a faster and more reliable therapy in stubborn caseso.
 They are recommended if the impetigo appears widespread or deep, or if the topical antibiotic is likely to be licked off.